Story of Ted Weisgal and Leisure Learning Unlimited

 have written was told to me by Ted.
 No one but Ted

-or Donna knows what the truth is.
+or Deborah knows what the truth is.
 And since both

 people have been very good to me, I am reluctant to take